pbrandwijk/pbrandwijk.github.io/_posts/2018-10-11-installing-nvidia-graphics-driver.md

 And then press `Ctrl+x` to boot.
 This had to be repeated at every boot.
 You could make this permanent by editing the `GRUB_CMDLINE_LINUX_DEFAULT` variable in `/etc/default/grub`.

 ## Solution
 The correct driver for the graphics card was missing.
-I looked up the correct driver at the NVIDIA web site, in this case driver number 390, and executed in terminal:
+I looked up the correct driver at the NVIDIA web site, in this case driver number 390, and executed in the terminal:
 ```console
 $ sudo apt install nvidia-driver-390
 $ nvidia-settings